 MOTION 2015.12.08 – It was duly moved and seconded that Peggy Blumenthal, Vice President for Education Services at the Institute of International Education, be awarded the Centennial Award.
 APPROVED

-The Board agreed that given the gravitas associated with the Centennial Award, it would be best to engage the Awards Committee when selecting suitable recipients in the future
+The Board agreed that given the gravitas associated with the Centennial Award, it would be best to engage the Awards Committee when selecting suitable recipients in the future.

 MOTION 2015.12.09 – It was duly moved and seconded that the Awards Committee be included in future deliberations regarding suitable Centennial Award candidates.
 APPROVED